 AVOID THESE JOINT POSITIONS TO MINIMIZE NEURAL TENSION: Ankle dorsiflexion, Lumbar spine flexion (rounding your back), Cervical spine flexion (looking down), Hip adduction or hip medial rotation (turning your toes inwards).

 Therefore, an optimal hamstring string stretch should only stretch the hamstrings, without tensioning the sciatic nerve.
-So, what’s the best way to maximally stretch the hamstrings while minimizing as much neural tension as possible?
+So, what’s the best way to properly stretch the hamstrings while minimizing as much neural tension as possible?

 Standing Hamstring Stretch With Leg Elevated